colinbate/svelte-ts-tailwind-template/README.md

 > This repo is now using `main` as the default branch.
-# Svelte + TS + Tailwind 2.1 app
+# Svelte + TS + Tailwind 2.2 app

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/colinbate/svelte-ts-tailwind-template and is based on the official Svelte template with TypeScript pre-enabled and Tailwind CSS configured.
-Uses Tailwind CSS 2.1 with the JIT compiler enabled. **The JIT feature is in preview and not tied to SemVer, so I've set it to 2.1.2 specifically.**
+Uses Tailwind CSS 2.1 with the JIT compiler enabled. **The JIT feature is in preview and not tied to SemVer, so I've set it to 2.2.2 specifically.**

 > Note that this isn't a SvelteKit app, this is a vanilla Svelte template with the above mentioned technologies pre-installed.

 > ## Important
-> When building your project in a CI environment, or any other time you want to use `npm run build` you will need to make sure you don't have `NODE_ENV=development` as that will cause Tailwind to use a long running process.
-You can set `TAILWIND_MODE=build` to get around this without changing `NODE_ENV`.
-Also note that in many CI environments, setting `NODE_ENV=production` will mean that your `devDependencies` are not installed, which doesn't work for Svelte apps.
+> The build/watch machanism has changed in TailwindCSS 2.2 and as such it does not seem to work properly with SveltePreprocess.
+If you use the legacy method it does work, and I've added an environment variable that does that when running the dev build.
+It won't work on Windows though and I will see about sorting that out as soon as I can.
+Setting `TAILWIND_MODE=watch` is what you need if you are on Windows.
+I will be attempting to get a better developer experience soon.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):